6 min

 In-Depth Reading

-If outstanding reading comprehension is required for you not to fail the course assessment, it is wise to opt for an in-depth reading method.
-However, there is no one-fit-all solution when it comes to effective textbook reading.
+If outstanding reading comprehension is required for you not to fail the course assessment, it is wise to opt for an in-depth studying method.
+However, there is no one-fit-all solution when it comes to how to retain information when reading a textbook.

 The Best In-Depth Textbook Reading Strategies